dynatrace-oss/Open-Source-Hub/docs/publishing/publishing-checklist.md

 - [ ] Build and test automation exists where appropriate.
 - [ ] Security scanning is configured where appropriate.
 - [ ] OpenSSF Scorecard findings have been reviewed where applicable.
+- [ ] Repository-specific `SECURITY.md` has been added if additional guidance is required.

 ## Public presentation